pinewoodgreens/pinewoodgreens.github.io/our_homes.md

 ---
 layout: default_with_title
 title: Our Homes
+description: Information about homes and properties in the Pinewood Greens neighborhood.
+image: /images/houses.jpg
 ---

 <img alt="" src="images/houses.jpg" class="img-responsive img-float-right" />What everyone notices first about Pinewood Greens is the amazing amount of green space not found in most townhouse communities.